m-stepkowski/allegropti/README.md

 The output includes recommended listing prices for different categories and subcategories, helping sellers optimize their pricing strategy on the Allegro platform.

-## Setup and Installation

-[Include instructions for setting up the project, including database configuration, API key setup, and any necessary environment variables.]

-## Contributing

-[Provide guidelines for how others can contribute to the project.]

 ## License

 MIT